NavdeeepSinghh/Data-Generation-using-Modelling-and-Simulation-for-ML/README.md

 ## 📌 Project Overview

-This project demonstrates **synthetic data generation using physics-based modelling and simulation**, followed by machine learning model training and evaluation.
+This project demonstrates synthetic data generation using physics-based modelling and simulation, followed by machine learning model training and evaluation.

-A physics simulator (PyBullet) is used to generate structured numerical data under controlled physical conditions.
+A PyBullet-based physics simulator is used to generate structured numerical data under controlled physical conditions.
 The generated dataset is then used to train and compare multiple regression-based machine learning models.

-The complete workflow — simulation, dataset creation, model training, and evaluation — is implemented in **Google Colab**, with results hosted on GitHub.
+The complete workflow — simulation, dataset generation, model training, and evaluation — is implemented using Google Colab, and results are hosted on GitHub.

 ---